How we are run

 The Wildlife Trusts is a movement made up of 46 Wildlife Trusts: independent charities who all share a mission to create living landscapes and living seas and a society where nature matters.

-Each Wildlife Trust is a member of a central charity – the Royal Society of Wildlife Trusts (RSWT).
+Each Wildlife Trust is a member of the Royal Society of Wildlife Trusts (RSWT) which is a registered charity in its own right, founded in 1912.

-The central charity’s role is to ensure a strong voice for wildlife at a UK and England level and, internally, to lead the development of the movement.
+The central charity’s role is to ensure a strong voice for wildlife at a UK and England level and to lead the development of the movement.

-There are 37 Trusts in England, five in Wales, a Trust for Scotland and for Northern Ireland.
+There are thirty-seven Trusts in England, five in Wales, a Trust for Scotland and a Trust for Northern Ireland.
 There are also Trusts in Alderney and the Isle of Man.
-Each of the Wildlife Trusts is a registered charity
+Each of the Wildlife Trusts is a registered charity.

 Our Honorary Officers